Iqbalabdi/VirHouse/README.md

-# 3dhouse
+# VirtualHouse
-A 3D house viewer using three.js
+A House Tour viewer using three.js

-In order to run the program, download the project and run the index.html file using FireFox.